cda-tum/mqt-qcec/docs/source/library/VerifyCompilation.rst

 Verify Compilation
 ==================

-QCEC provides a dedicated :code:`verify_compilation` method for verifying that a quantum circuit has been compiled correctly based on the methods proposed in :cite:p:`burgholzer2020verifyingResultsIBM`.
+QCEC provides a dedicated :func:`.verify_compilation` method for verifying that a quantum circuit has been compiled correctly based on the methods proposed in :cite:p:`burgholzer2020verifyingResultsIBM`.

     .. currentmodule:: mqt.qcec
-    .. autofunction:: mqt.qcec::verify_compilation
+    .. autofunction:: verify_compilation

-    .. autoclass:: mqt.qcec.AncillaMode
+    .. autoclass:: AncillaMode
         :undoc-members:
         :members: